ammarkandel/Shooter-Game-JS/README.md

 ### This game has 4 scenes: gameOver, leaderBoard, main and mainMenu.

+## About

+### This project's objective was to build a shooter game similar to York Computer's [tutorial](https://learn.yorkcs.com/category/tutorials/gamedev/phaser-3/build-a-space-shooter-with-phaser-3/).
+So I used the main idea but I created my own shooter game.

 ## How to play:

 - You can play online [live version](https://space-war-game.vercel.app/) or local.